New York Deli Pastrami on Rye

 Substitutions

-- Smoked paprika -> Sweet paprika + a touch of liquid smoke in the steaming water
+- Smoked paprika -> sweet paprika plus a drop of liquid smoke

 Tips